run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/upgrade.md

 !!!
 Important
     Run:ai data is stored in Kubernetes persistent volumes (PVs).
 Prior to Run:ai 2.12, PVs are owned by the Run:ai installation.
 Thus, uninstalling the `runai-backend` helm chart may delete all of your data.

     From version 2.12 forward, PVs are owned the customer and are independent of the Run:ai installation.
+As such, they are subject to storage class [reclaim](https://kubernetes.io/docs/concepts/storage/storage-classes/#reclaim-policy){target=_blank} policy.
 ## Preparations

 === "Connected"